Bengejd/NOLS/README.md

 <h1 align="center">NOLS</h1>

-NOLS makes writing pixel perfect SCSS easier by taking the hassle out of converting pixel `px` values to viewport `vh/vw` values within your project with one simple CLI command.
+NOLS makes writing pixel perfect CSS/SCSS easier by taking the hassle out of converting pixel `px` values to viewport `vh/vw` values within your project with one simple CLI command.
 You can now write your stylesheet with one device in mind, and NOLS handles making it pixel perfect (**within reason**) everywhere else.